 Regular departmental conferences

 Pediatric Grand Rounds

-Weekly conference which brings in experts to present new and developing topics in Pediatrics.
+Weekly conference that brings in experts to present new and developing topics in Pediatrics.
 Fellows are expected to present a topic of their choice during the third year of training.

 NICU Morning Report